This article has been updated to reflect the RStudio terminal feature as of version 1.3.1056-1.

 - Advanced Topics

 The RStudio terminal provides access to the system shell from within the RStudio IDE.
-It supports xterm emulation, enabling use of full-screen terminal applications (e.g. text editors, terminal multiplexers) as well as regular command-line operations with line-editing and shell history.
+It supports full-screen terminal applications such as vim, Emacs, and tmux as, well as regular command-line operations with line-editing and shell history.

 This article does not attempt to cover fundamentals on when and how to use a system shell.
 Instead, it focuses on the features, design, options, and limitations of the RStudio terminal feature itself.